awarbler/CSE212-Final-AW/1-topic.md

                 self.items = []
         ```

-2. Let's create a method that will help us run and print our test.
+2. Let's Initialize a method that will help us run and print our test.
-    - Create a method that calls parameter self
+    - Initialize a method that calls parameter self
     - Print out queue correctly
     - Time Complexity O(1)